Get exclusive member benefits & effect social change. Join Today

 Side effects of these drugs may include nausea, constipation, and sleepiness.
 There is also a risk of developing a dependence on these drugs.

 For patients who fail to improve their OA pain with lifestyle changes or medications, injections of hyaluronic acid may be an option.
-There are few side effects, but the procedure does require injection directly into the joint with a small needle.
+There are a few side effects with these injections.

 Written by: the Healthline Editorial Team